Last updated: May 2026

 - Birth certificate

-- Criminal background check from each country you’ve lived in during the past 3 years
+- Criminal background check from each country you’ve lived in during the past three years

 - Proof of income or financial means (specific to your residency category)